-Attracting, developing and retaining the right talent, while fostering a high-performing, diverse and wellness-centred culture, is important to the GTAA's achievement of its strategic objectives.
-Further, certain events or conditions, such as an aging workforce, overall employee health and wellness, abrupt changes to work environment (e.g., compulsory working from home), workers' perception of the future of the industry and talent shortages, may lead to increased attrition, operating challenges and increased costs.
+Attracting, developing, and retaining the right talent while fostering a high-performing, diverse, and wellness-centred culture is important to the GTAA's achievement of its strategic objectives.
+Further, certain events or conditions, such as an aging workforce, overall employee health and wellness, abrupt changes to work environment (e.g., compulsory working from home or workplace rules that prompt many workers to find work elsewhere), workers' perception of the future of the industry and talent shortages, may lead to increased attrition, operating challenges and increased costs.